stevelatif/articles/blogs/hello-world.md

 	 ping-75348   [007] ..s21 47215.236704: bpf_trace_printk: packet  received!
 	 ping-75348   [007] ..s21 47215.236737: bpf_trace_printk: packet  received!

 Let's return to the previous step where we generated the code.
-If we leave the generated code and don't change it:
+Run the `cargo generate` leave the generated code and don't change it

 	#![no_std]
 	#![no_main]